Protecting the Ozone Layer & Bystanders by Destroying Fumigant Emissions.

 Our proprietary scrubbing system chemically destroys methyl bromide vented from Quarantine & Pre-shipment (Q/PS) fumigation enclosures of up to 300,000 cubic feet (8,500 cubic meters) without delaying the aeration cycle or velocity of fumigated products as they pass from the fumigation chamber into the distribution chain.

-Two independent Source Tests have validated the removal of 92% to 94% of the methyl bromide used in Q/PS fumigations.
+Three independent Source Tests have validated the removal of 92% to 94% of the methyl bromide used in Q/PS fumigations.
 We are the ONLY company to offer validated methyl bromide emissions controls on this scale and ours is the ONLY performance based methyl bromide emissions control system on the market.

 This technology is listed in the California Best Available Technology Clearinghouse database under source category 'fumigation'.